Reeya-varghese/automl-exam-ss25-vision-freiburg-template/run_instructions.md

-# AutoML Exam - SS25 (Vision Data) Team Name - GenZs
+# AutoML Exam - SS25 (Vision Data) Team Name - Genzs

 This repository contains the codebase for our submission to the AutoML SS25 exam at the University of Freiburg.
 It includes our AutoML system, training code, and prediction generation pipeline.